mtsay-comprehend/mute_pagerduty_noise/README.md

 notify you only after 10 minutes an incident has triggered and run this script every 5 minutes.

+# Dependencies
+This script depends on python, Selenium, and Chrome driver.
+To install all dependencies on OS X:

+    brew install chromedriver python ; pip install selenium

 # Usage
 First go through `main.py` and update the script in sections marked by `TODO:`.